denbeigh2000/jfsi/README.md

 ```

 ### TODO
+ - Caching layers around store/application interfaces (wrap-around any implementation)
  - Chunked file storage (to avoid imbalance)
+ - Metadata store for storing chunk info (shard/replicate using same manner)
+ - Periodic health-check polling/mark node unhealthy in http clients
+ - Periodic check (from FE nodes?
+Coordinator nodes?) that the storage nodes are in
+   sync with metadata nodes, and properly replicated
  - Tools for adding/removing nodes to an existing cluster + providing rebalancing tools
  - Configuration nodes
  - Configuration file support for applications